fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>parameters</dt>
 <dd>

-([GradientControllerParameters](#gradient-controller-parameters)) Gradient parameters for the controller.
+([PodAutoscalerIncreasingGradientParameters](#pod-autoscaler-increasing-gradient-parameters)) Gradient parameters for the controller.
 Defaults and constraints:

 - slope = 1
 - min_gradient = 1 (cannot be changed)